About Adaptive Therapy

-Therapeutic riding focuses on teaching students the skills of riding while also working towards holistic goals such as improved mood, self-discipline, improved self-esteem, patience, and improved focus.
+Adaptive Therapy - also known as Adaptive Riding / Equine Assisted Therapy - focuses on teaching participants the skills of riding while also working towards holistic goals such as improved mood, self-discipline, improved self-esteem, patience, and improved focus.
 Therapeutic riding instructors are certified through the Professional Association of Therapeutic Horsemanship International to provide equine assisted activities and therapies to participants.
 Clients must be four years or older to participate in therapeutic riding.

 Strengthens muscles